 Ten Second Review of the Citroen C1

 The Citroen C1 used to be a smart pick if you were after a cheap and cheerful city car.
 The latest version isn't content with being a budget option; it's tilting at the class lead.
-With better economy, a much better finish and a classier look and feel, it's in with a shot.
+With improved comfort, extra safety and connectivity equipment, and a frugal 1.0-litre engine, it's in with a shot.

 Design and Build

 The interior of the C1 is bright and airy with a colourful theme.
 Designed with clean, structured lines, the dashboard features bright colours on the multimedia panel, air vent trim and gear lever base.
 The door panels also include body-coloured inserts.
-There are storage compartments throughout the cabin with cup holders and a glove box able to hold a one-litre bottle.
-The 196-litre boot is 57 litres bigger than its predecessor and easy to access, with the parcel shelf folding away when the tailgate is opened.
+There are storage compartments throughout the cabin with cup holders and a glovebox able to hold a one-litre bottle.
+The 196-litre boot isn't very large but it's easy to access, with the parcel shelf folding away when the tailgate is opened.
 With the rear seats folded, boot capacity increases to a respectable 780-litres.

 Market and Model

-You can go a step further and choose the C1 Flair, which sports 15" 'Planet' alloy wheels and also gets a speed limiter, rev counter, reversing camera, electrically heated and adjustable door mirrors, a leather steering wheel and dark tinted rear windows.
+The plusher C1 'Shine' variant sports 15" alloy wheels and also gets a speed limiter, rev counter, reversing camera, electrically heated and adjustable door mirrors, a leather steering wheel and dark tinted rear windows.
 Available options include automatic air conditioning, automatic headlights, keyless entry & start and styling details such as black leather upholstery and White and Sunrise Red colour packs.

 Cost of Ownership

 The Citroen C1 is an interesting case.
 On the face of it, this model looks like the car that's going to lose out against the boldly-styled Toyota Aygo and the more punchy badge equity of the Peugeot 108.
 The Citroen, it would seem, is only going to make a persuasive case for itself if dealers can do some savage price undercutting.
 That's the received wisdom.
 The facts may well play out rather differently.
 I like what Citroen has done in offering more choice than citycar customers are accustomed to.
-There's three or five doors, two different engines, three trim levels, a choice of manual or automatic transmissions and beyond that the personalisation options.
-If you want your citycar just so, without having to compromise, the C1 is going to be the first place you go.
+There's three or five doors, a frugal little petrol engine, five core trim levels and beyond that the personalisation options.
+If you want your citycar just so, without having to compromise, the C1 is going to be one of the first places you go.

 Otherwise, things are much as it's always been.
 The C1 is going to continue to appeal to those who just want cheap wheels and it's still going to cost a pittance to run.
 The thing is, it's got more in its armoury than just low running costs now.
 Its rivals will need to keep a very watchful eye on how this plays out.